Arskah/Vincit-application/README.md

 npm start
 ```

-Note that backend requires 'redis' to be running.
+Note that backend requires 'Redis' to be running.

-## TODO
+## What next

 - Authentication and login with JSON Web token
 - PostgreSQL server for saving winners and users
-  - Allows player usernames
+  - Allows player usernames and authentication
+- Snapshotting Redis db to PostgreSQL

 ## Hosted App